getty-zig/getty.so/pages/guide/interfaces.md

 # Interfaces

 In short, working with Getty means implementing various interfaces defined by the framework.
 Therefore, it's important to understand how __Getty interfaces__ work and how to implement them.

 A Getty interface is just a normal function whose parameter list specifies the interface's constraints.
 If you've seen `std.io.Reader` or `std.io.Writer` before, then this should look familiar to you.

 {% label Zig code %}
 {% highlight zig %}
 // Interface
-fn Serializer(
+fn BoolSerializer(
     // Associated types
     comptime Context: type,
     comptime Ok: type,